Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Work definitions

 In particular, for the first order ($n=1$), which is equal to the first moment, we have:

 i.e., we recover the averaged work value given by the work operator \eqref{averaged_work}.

 The above results show that the quasi-distribution $P_{\text{QP}}$ encodes the proper work statistic enriched with quantum interference effects.
-Despite that we consider here the work distribution, we stress that definition \eqref{quasi_probability} is general and can be used to quantify other thermodynamic quantities as well (like the heat flow).
-In the following sections, we will apply the introduced framework within the framework with explicit work reservoir given by the quantum weight, and in particular, we will prove that it reduces to the TPM scheme for incoherent states.
+Despite that we consider the work distribution here, we stress that definition \eqref{quasi_probability} can be used in general to quantify other thermodynamic quantities (like the heat flow).
+In the following sections, we will apply the introduced idea within the framework with an explicit work reservoir given by the quantum weight.
+In particular, we will prove that it reduces to the TPM scheme for incoherent states.

-\section{Work extraction \\ and quantum weight}
+\section{Work extraction and quantum weight}

-This section introduces a work extraction protocol according to which we later define a quasi-probability distribution.
+This section introduces a work extraction protocol for which we later define a quasi-probability distribution.
 In particular, the model is based on the First Law of Thermodynamics, i.e., strict energy conservation between coupled subsystems, and an explicit model of the energy-storage device known as the quantum weight \cite{Skrzypczyk2014, Alhambra2016, Lobejko2021}.